A Guide to GSTR-9

 The government has implemented a GSTR-9C audit form, which taxpayers must submit annually with a turnover of more than Rs.
 2 crores.
 It is a fundamental reconciliation between the taxpayer's audited yearly financial statements and the annual returns filed in GSTR 9.

-What is the due date for filing GSTR9?
+What is the Due Date for Filing GSTR9?

 GSTR-9 for the fiscal year 2018–2019 must be filed by November 30, 2019, per the 37th GST Council Meeting.
 This return must be submitted by the deadline on the 31st of December of the following year, the deadline.

-Who needs to submit GSTR-9?
+Who Needs to File GSTR-9?

 GSTR-9 must be filed by all taxpayers who have registered for GST.
 However, the following individuals are exempt from filing GSTR-9: